 Jefferson County will accept complaints and criticisms on the CDBG, HOME, and ESG programs, the Consolidated/Action Plans, amendments and the Performance Report at any time.
 The County will respond to any written citizen complaint within fifteen (15) working days from the time of receipt.
-Complaints should be submitted to: Jefferson County Office of Community & Economic Development, 716 Richard Arrington Jr Blvd N, Ste.
-A-430, Birmingham, Alabama, Attn: Director.
 The procedure for responding to criticisms of the program will be handled as follows: